Scientific Name

 These succulents are not particularly fast-growing and will only rarely need repotting.
 In the spring, repot Aloes tipping over their pots or have ceased growing.
 Use a fast-draining potting mix with one-third of sand or pebbles.
 When repotting a larger plant, dividing the root ball carefully is possible.
 Some varieties of Aloe will send off offsets that can be potted independently.

 Aloe plants need intense sunlight.
-They can withstand full summer sun once acclimated.
+Once acclimated, they can withstand full summer sun.
 In the winter, provide bright light.
 It prefers warmer temperatures of 70 to 80 °F (21 to 27 °C) but will survive down to 40 °F (4.5 °C).
 Feed with a succulent fertilizer in the summer only.
 Suspend feeding in the winter as the plant goes dormant.

 Learn more at How to Grow and Care for Aloe.